What do I wear to my session?

 Nude and Black heels that are in like new condition.
 The higher the heel, the better.
 Stay away from ankle straps as they can make you look shorter.

-Nude and Black thong brand new with the tags still attached (this is for wearing underneath the client wardrobe pieces).
+Nude, White, and Black seamless thong in new or like new condition (this is for wearing underneath the client wardrobe pieces).

 Your favorite jewelry, just a few pieces is fine, probably your everyday pieces and a few special or statement pieces to go with your outfits